openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

   * There may be still another book project after the one at the top of this list that requires a bunch of preparatory tasks.

-  * Iâ€™ve got to mow the lawn weekly and tend to various other homeowner projects.
+  * I’ve got to mow the lawn weekly and tend to various other homeowner projects.

   * Oh, and BTW I still have a day job that fills in 40 hours every week.

-Now between the Web-based app ToodleDo and a lovely Windows-based desktop app called MyLifeOrganized (MLO) that runs pretty well in Wine, Iâ€™ve got my day-to-day task/to-do-lists in good order.
+Now between the Web-based app ToodleDo and a lovely Windows-based desktop app called MyLifeOrganized (MLO) that runs pretty well in Wine, I’ve got my day-to-day task/to-do-lists in good order.
 But right now, I need something that can help me figure out how to fit all of these big projects into the amount of time left in the day once I get home at night.
 And, since it is fall, ideally allow me to catch a few football and postseason baseball games in the bargain."
 </td>
 </tr>
 </tbody>